White House: Trump to watch violent parody, ‘condemns it’

 Trump’s face is superimposed on a killer’s body.
 Among the targets: former President Barack Obama, Black Lives Matter, Democratic Rep. Maxine Waters, Bill and Hillary Clinton and Rep. Adam Schiff, who as Democratic chairman of the House Intelligence Committee is leading the impeachment inquiry of Trump.

-Press secretary Stephanie Grisham says in a tweet that Trump will see the video shortly and that, “based upon everything he has heard, he strongly condemns this video.”
+Press secretary Stephanie Grisham says in a tweet that Trump hasn’t yet seen the video but will soon do so.
+She says, “based upon everything he has heard, he strongly condemns this video.”

 The video and its screening were first reported by The New York Times .